The Problem of Hell

 Eternal punishment for finite sins contradicts the concept of a just and loving God.
 The doctrine of hell raises serious moral objections to traditional theism.

-The Problem of Hell argues that eternal conscious torment - a doctrine central to traditional Christianity and Islam - is fundamentally incompatible with a God who is all-loving, all-just, and all-powerful.
-Philosophers Thomas Talbott and Marilyn McCord Adams have developed the most rigorous modern formulations, though the tension between divine love and eternal damnation has troubled theologians for centuries.
-The argument scores 45/100 for soundness - the internal contradiction is genuinely difficult to resolve, though it targets a specific conception of God rather than theism broadly.
+The Problem of Hell argues that eternal conscious torment - a doctrine central to traditional Christianity and Islam - cannot be reconciled with a God who is all-loving, all-just, and all-powerful.
+How can finite sins committed in 80 years deserve infinite punishment?
+Philosophers Thomas Talbott and Marilyn McCord Adams have built the most rigorous modern versions, though the tension between divine love and eternal damnation has troubled theologians for centuries.
+The argument scores 45/100 for soundness - the contradiction is hard to resolve, though it targets a specific conception of God rather than theism broadly.

 The Core Argument

-The Problem of Hell can be stated as a formal inconsistency within traditional theism:
+The Problem of Hell can be stated as a formal contradiction within traditional theism:

-- Traditional theism holds that God is perfectly loving, perfectly just, and omnipotent.
+- Traditional theism holds that God is perfectly loving, perfectly just, and all-powerful.

 - Traditional theism also holds that some people will suffer eternal conscious torment in hell.

-- Eternal punishment for finite sins is infinitely disproportionate - and therefore unjust.
+- Eternal punishment for finite sins is infinitely out of proportion - and therefore unjust.

 - A perfectly loving being would not condemn creatures to endless suffering when alternatives exist.